Articles > Education > Jobs with a master’s degree in adult education

 Reviewed by Kathryn Uhles, MIS, MSP, Dean, College of Business and IT

-Becoming an instructor who helps people earn a high school diploma or high school equivalent certificate, such as the General Education Development, or GED, diploma, is another option.
-Additionally, as mentioned above, there are also roles in the business side that help employees learn new skills or receive required corporate training.
+What are the career options for someone with a master's degree in adult education?
+Becoming an instructor who helps people earn a high school diploma or high school equivalent certificate, such as the General Education Development diploma (GED), is one option.
+There are also roles in the business world that help employees learn new skills or receive required corporate training.

 Because adult education is different from primary and secondary education, this typically means there are alternative approaches to teaching and learning.
 Therefore, specific curricula and training are required to teach adult learners.
 This opens up new educational roles for those interested in both curriculum design, training management and adult education.